jiehu567/CSUEB-Data-Science/_drafts/2015-07-15-Gettin-Started-With-Spark.md

 <a name = "gettingSpark"></a>
 ### 3.1 Getting Spark and Setting Up
 In this article we will be using the Prebuilt version of Spark for Hadoop 2.6 or later.
-If you do not have the hadoop 2.6 HDFS already on the machine you would like to install spark on, you can do so by following this article: [Installing A Hadoop Single Node Cluster](http://ergz.github.io/CSUEB-Data-Science/2015/06/25/Install-A-Hadoop-Single-Node-Cluster.html).
+If you want spark to sit ontop of HDFS you will need to have hadoop 2.6 HDFS already on the machine you would like to install spark on.
+If you already don't have it you can do so by following this article: [Installing A Hadoop Single Node Cluster](http://ergz.github.io/CSUEB-Data-Science/2015/06/25/Install-A-Hadoop-Single-Node-Cluster.html).

 We get a prebuilt version of Spark 1.4.1 [here](http://d3kbcqa49mib13.cloudfront.net/spark-1.4.1.tgz), we can also download and extract via the command line with the following: